JohannesLorenz/lmms-wiki/Compiling-lmms-(Apple).md

     make
     ```

-1. Extract a copy of the stk source code in your home directory (`make install` will copy the rawwaves directory from the stk source directory into the LMMS application bundle):
+1. Extract a copy of the stk source code in your home directory (`make install` will copy the rawwaves directory from the stk source directory into the `LMMS.app` application bundle):

     ```sh
     cd